 The Last Word

-Results may vary from person to person depending upon their skin type, age, profession, lifestyle, eating habits, hygiene, and sanitary behavior.
-It should also be remembered that coconut oil is not a cure for Acne, simply a treatment.
+Results may vary from person to person depending upon their skin type, age, lifestyle, eating habits, and personal hygiene.
+It should also be remembered that coconut oil is not a cure for acne, simply a treatment.